d2l-ai/d2l-en/chapter_linear-regression/linear-regression-scratch.md

 Due to the broadcasting mechanism
 (see :numref:`subsec_broadcasting`),
-when we add a vector and a scalar, the scalar is added to each component of the matrix.
+when we add a vector and a scalar, the scalar is added to each component of the vector.
 The resulting `forward` function is registered as a method in the `LinearRegressionScratch` class via `add_to_class` (introduced in :numref:`oo-design-utilities`).